alexeysas/sdc-path-planning/README.md

 	s.set_points(points_x, points_y);
 ```

 Please note that such trajectories generated for all possible state transitions.
-Although we generate 50 points and all of the used for trajectory cost analysys - not all are sent to simulator.
+Although we generate 50 points and all used for trajectory cost analysis - not all are sent to the simulator.
 We just use couple of new points so together with previous points we have 50 points total.

 ## Next steps

-Future possible enchancements Following echncacements can be done
+Although car drives smoothly along highway there are couple of issue enchantments to work this.